EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-vote.md

 ## Before you begin

-* Install the current supported version of cleos
+* Install the currently supported version of `cleos`

 * Ensure the reference system contracts from `eosio.contracts` repository is deployed and used to manage system resources